evertonjuniti/sjcam-owncast-aws/Instructions/README.md

     - Destination: 172.31.0.0/16 | Target: local
   - Note: The S3 Alias can be found in the "Managed prefix lists" menu
   - Associate this route table with the private subnet you created
+- Create a NACL (Network Access Control List) for the public subnet
+  - Inbound Rules
+    - SSH (port 22), Source: 0.0.0.0/0
+    - HTTPS (port 443), Source: 0.0.0.0/0
+    - Custom TCP (port 1935), Source: 0.0.0.0/0
+    - Custom TCP (port range 1024-65535), Source: 172.31.100.0/28
+  - Outbound Rules
+    - HTTP* (port 8080), Destination: 172.31.100.0/28
+    - Custom TCP (port 1935), Destination: 172.31.100.0/28
+    - HTTP (port 80), Destination: 0.0.0.0/0
+    - HTTPS (port 443), Destination: 0.0.0.0/0
+    - DNS (UDP) (port 53), Destination: 0.0.0.0/0
+    - Custom TCP (range and ports 1024-65535), Destination: 0.0.0.0/0
+  - Associate this NACL with the created Public Subnet
+- Create a NACL (Network Access Control List) for the private subnet
+  - Inbound Rules
+    - Custom TCP (port 1935), Source: 172.31.101.0/28
+    - HTTP* (port 8080), Source: 172.31.101.0/28
+    - Custom TCP (port range 1024-65535), Source: 0.0.0.0/0
+  - Outbound Rules
+    - Custom TCP (port range 1024-65535), Destination: 172.31.101.0/28
+    - Custom TCP (port range 1024-65535), Destination: 0.0.0.0/0
+    - HTTPS (port 443), Destination: 0.0.0.0/0
+  - Associate this Route Table with the created Private Subnet
+- Create a Security Group (will be used on the Proxy instance)
+  - Inbound Rules
+    - HTTPS (port 443), Source: 0.0.0.0/0
+    - Custom TCP (port 1935), Source: 0.0.0.0/0
+    - Custom TCP (port range 1024-65535), Source: 172.31.100.0/28
+  - Outbound Rules
+    - Custom TCP (port 1935), Destination: 172.31.100.0/28
+    - Custom TCP (port 8080), Destination: 172.31.100.0/28
+- Create a Security Group (will be used on the Owncast instance)
+  - Inbound Rules
+    - Custom TCP (port 1935), Source: 172.31.101.0/28
+    - Custom TCP (port range 1024-65535), Source: [S3 Alias]
+    - Custom TCP (port 8080), Source: 172.31.101.0/28
+  - Outbound Rules
+    - Custom TCP (port range 1024-65535), Destination: 172.31.101.0/28
+    - HTTPS (port 443), Destination: [S3 Alias]
+- Create a Security Group (will be used for instance maintenance)
+  - Inbound Rules
+    - SSH (port 22), Source: 0.0.0.0/0
+  - Outbound Rules
+    - DNS (UDP) (port 53), Destination: 0.0.0.0/0
+    - HTTP (port 80), Destination: 0.0.0.0/0
+    - HTTPS (port 443), Destination: 0.0.0.0/0

+##### Important note: to perform maintenance and software installation on the EC2 instance in the Private Subnet, additional steps will be required.
+We recommend that you only do these during maintenance, then undo the items described below
+- Include the following in the Route Table associated with the Private Subnet:
+  - A route Destination: 0.0.0.0/0, Target: Internet Gateway
+- Include the following in the NACL associated with the Private Subnet:
+  - Inbound Rule
+    - SSH (port 22), Source: 0.0.0.0/0
+  - Outbound Rule
+    - HTTP (port 80), Destination: 0.0.0.0/0
+    - DNS (UDP) (port 53), Destination: 0.0.0.0/0
+- Associate it with the EC2 instance in the Private Subnet:
+  - The instance maintenance security group
+  - An Elastic IP public IP

+These steps above will enable an internet connection for instance security updates and any installations.

+After completing the installations, undo all of the above items to maintain greater security when accessing the instance in the Private Subnet.

 [Retornar ao resumo | Return to summary](#summary)